 The Ticket to Work program is designed to help people with disabilities go to work and become self-sufficient.
 Most adults on the Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) programs will receive a ticket in the mail from the Social Security Administration (SSA).
 They can use this ticket as a voucher to obtain employment-related services from either state or private vocational providers.
 Services may include vocational assessment, training, job placement, job coaching and other assistance needed to prepare for, obtain or maintain employment.
-Find Ticket to Work providers area, visit Choose work.ssa.gov and go to Two Ways to Search, Option 2: Direct Search, and click Start Your Direct Search.
+To find Ticket to Work providers area, visit Choose work.ssa.gov and go to Two Ways to Search, Option 2: Direct Search, and click Start Your Direct Search.
 Select Benefits Counseling (WIPA) and put in your zip code and other basic information and click Update Results.
 Scroll down the page to find the results.
 Check out the Ticket to Work program fact sheet.

 Small Business Administration